OpenWaterFoundation/owf-learn-arcgis-story-maps/mkdocs-project/docs/hosting/overview.md

 # Learn ArcGIS Story Maps / Hosting Your Own Story Map #
 Story Maps are open source.
-This means you can download the code for any Story Map app for free from [GitHub](https://github.com/Esri?q=Storytelling), host it on your own server and perform further customization of the Story Map.
-In this section we'll discuss why you might want to host your own Story Map, how the app works when it runs on your server and instructions for hosting your own Story Map.
+This means you can download the code for any Story Map app for free from [GitHub](https://github.com/Esri?q=Storytelling), host it on your own server and perform further customization of the Story Map.  (**Notice that this is customization, not editing, of the Story Map.
+This will be discussed more later.**)  In this section we'll discuss why you might want to host your own Story Map, how the app works when it runs on your server and instructions for hosting your own Story Map.

 This section is adapted from [this](https://developerscorner.storymaps.arcgis.com/an-introduction-to-hosting-your-own-story-map-e2450181ad2f)
 Esri article.